thruthesky/easy_packages/easy_task/README.md

 There are more to improve.
 But these work will be done later.

 - a moderator should be able to give permission to whom he can create tasks.
-- A moderator can create his own user groups so he can quickly add all his member without inviting them indivisually in each groupo.
+- A moderator can create his own user groups so he can quickly add all his member without inviting them indivisually in each group.

 ### Terms